-(4) \$14,500,000 Other Infrastructure, Essential Investments, and Reserves Subaccount in the Cash Fund for Capital and Essential Investments for the State match to the Infrastructure Investment and Jobs Act Drinking Water State Revolving Fund and Clean Water State Revolving Fund, in accordance with the provisions of 2023 Acts and Resolves No. 78, Sec.
-C.108(b).

-(n) Department of Housing and Community Development.
+(4) \$14,500,000 Other Infrastructure, Essential Investments, and Reserves Fund for the State match to the Infrastructure Investment and Jobs Act Drinking Water State Revolving Fund and Clean Water State Revolving Fund, in accordance with the provisions of 2023 Acts and Resolves No. 78, Sec.
+C.108(b). (n) Department of Housing and Community Development.
 In fiscal year 2026, funds are appropriated for the following:

-(1) \$7,500,000 General Fund for the Vermont Bond Bank Vermont Infrastructure Sustainability Fund;
+(1) \$9,100,000 General Fund for the Vermont Bond Bank Vermont Infrastructure Sustainability Fund;

-(2) \$16,100,000 General Fund for the Vermont Housing Finance Agency Rental Revolving Loan Fund, the Middle-Income Homeownership Development Program, and the First Generation Homebuyer Program.
-No less than \$250,000 of these funds shall be for the First Generation Homebuyer Program;
+(2) \$14,500,000 General Fund for the Vermont Housing Finance Agency Rental Revolving Loan Fund, the Middle-Income Homeownership Development Program, and the First Generation Homebuyer Program.
+No less than \$1,000,000 of these funds shall be for the First Generation Homebuyer Program;

-(3) \$4,000,000 General Fund for the Vermont Housing Improvement Program 2.0;
+(3) \$4,300,000 General Fund for the Vermont Housing Improvement Program 2.0 and for staff to support the Program; and

-(4) \$15,000 General Fund for the Residential Universal Design Study Committee; and
+(4) \$15,000 General Fund for the Residential Universal Design Study Committee.